July 10 - July 30, 2022

 Financial aid for select Philadelphia students

 The Biomedical Research Academy introduces the experimental basis of cellular, molecular, and genetic aspects of biology, focusing on relevance to diseases.
-Fusing live daily lectures, faculty research talks, and small group investigation into current research topics, students gain insight into the core of biomedical research—including experimental design, cutting-edge technologies, and recent advances in high-interest fields of research.
+Fusing daily lectures, faculty research talks, laboratory experiments, and small group investigations into current research topics, students gain insight into the core of biomedical research.

 If you attend a School District of Philadelphia public or charter high school, you may be eligible to attend a Penn Summer Academy free of charge with a Penn Summer Scholarship.